-Cars and motorbike crash shuts road
+Motorbike rider seriously injured in crash

 These are external links and will open in a new window

-A major road in Wrexham has been closed after a crash involving two cars and a motorbike.
+A motorbike rider has suffered serious injuries in a crash that closed a major road on Friday morning.

-The A483 has been shut in both directions between the B5102 at Station Road and the A55 J38 Posthouse roundabout.
+The A483 near Chester was shut in both directions between the B5102 at Station Road and the A55 junction 38 Posthouse roundabout.

-Emergency services, including an air ambulance, have been sent to the scene.
+A man, 48, from Wrexham was airlifted to Aintree University Hospital after his Triumph collided with a Hyundai.

+His injuries are thought to be non-life-threatening and police appealed for witnesses.